srafique98/SWEProject/CustomerNotes.md

   - For max values such as 100,000 add a + in front of it indicating the largest value
   - A larger font is preffered for the job listing, to make the visibility easier.
   - Have the profiles name appear for the user logged in.
+  - Suggestion for search e.g. location and profession.